Ana-Mirza/TCP-Client-Server-Application/README.md

 a specific error message will appear, allowing for another command to be introduced.
 Also, the values accepted for the sf are only 1 and 0.

-The client prints messages received from the server, in the following format:
+The client prints messages received from the server in the following format:

     <IP_CLIENT_UDP>:<PORT_CLIENT_UDP> - <TOPIC> - <DATA_TYPE> - <MESSAGE>